 Additionally, the College has processes in place to ensure that in every class section, students receive a course syllabus that specifies learning outcomes consistent with those in the institution's officially approved course outlines.
+Discipline faculty have access to the most current course outlines of record through CurricuNet.
 Each semester, Division Deans request that faculty submit each course syllabus to the Division Office staff for review. ^{3.10}